oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

 For *RocBLAS*, *RocSOLVER* and *RocRAND*, the target device architecture must be set.
 This can be set with using the ``HIP_TARGETS`` parameter.
 For example, to enable a build for MI200 series GPUs, ``-DHIP_TARGETS=gfx90a`` should be set.
-Currently, DPC++ only supports a single HIP target.
+Currently, DPC++ can only build for a single HIP target at a time.
 This may change in future versions.

 A few often-used architectures are listed below: